alhajee/ckan/doc/contributing/upgrading-dependencies.rst

 =============================
-Upgrading CKAN's dependencies
+Upgrading FMLD's dependencies
 =============================

-The Python modules that CKAN depends on are pinned to specific versions, so we can guarantee that whenever anyone installs CKAN, they'll always get the same versions of the Python modules in their virtual environment.
+The Python modules that FMLD depends on are pinned to specific versions, so we can guarantee that whenever anyone installs FMLD, they'll always get the same versions of the Python modules in their virtual environment.

 Our dependencies are defined in three files: